The best Shanghai day trips and getaways

 Anji's Bamboo Forest has been seen by millions -- it provided scenery for the film "Crouching Tiger, Hidden Dragon" -- but is visited by few.

-Tongli has been given the nickname 'Venice of the East'.
+Tongli has been nicknamed the "Venice of the East."

-If you haven't explored the area around Shanghai, heading the list should be Nanxiang -- the home of xiaolongbao; Tongli -- to visit the intriguing Museum of Ancient Chinese Sex Culture; Chongming Island -- for its nature reserve; Songjiang -- for the city's oldest mosque and Sheshan -- for the eponymous mountain.
+If you haven't explored the area around Shanghai, heading the list should be Nanxiang -- the home of xiaolongbao.
+You may also want to consider:

+-- Tongli (to visit the intriguing Museum of Ancient Chinese Sex Culture)

 Explore the green spaces of Jiaxing.